michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 #### Questions
 Answer the following questions (in a simple text file):

-+ How does the number of reducer influence the behavior of the Pairs approach?
+1. How does the number of reducer influence the behavior of the Pairs approach?
-+ Why does `TextPair` need to be Comparable?
+2. Why does `TextPair` need to be Comparable?
-+ Can you use the implemented reducers as *Combiner*?
+3. Can you use the implemented reducers as *Combiners*?

 ### The ''Stripes'' Design Pattern